Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

   ...
 }
 ```
-4. To receive the `groups` claim with the objectId of the security groups, make sure that the user accounts you plan to sign-in in is assigned to a few security groups in this AAD tenant.
+4. To receive the `groups` claim with the object id of the security groups, make sure that the user accounts you plan to sign-in in is assigned to a few security groups in this AAD tenant.

 ### Step 4:  Configure the sample to use your Azure AD tenant